frankie-mceyes/GTEN/README.md

 ## Getting the usage

 ```
-$ ./getexitnodes.sh -
+$ ./gten.sh -
 Usage:
-         ./getexitnodes.sh [filename]
+         ./gten.sh [filename]
 ```
 ## Example of usage saving the output to "file.txt"
 ```
-$ ./getexitnodes.sh file.txt
+$ ./gten.sh addresses.txt
-[+] All nodes will be written on file.txt
+[+] All nodes will be written on addresses.txt
-[i] Writing 1039 exit nodes on file.txt...
+[i] Writing 1039 exit nodes on addresses.txt...
 [+] Nodes written: 1039
 [i] Total entries: 2084